Are Car Insurance Rates Finally Stabilizing in 2026? What to Expect

 How much more does a DUI or accident affect my rates in 2026?

-A single at-fault accident raises the average premium by about 43%, pushing a $2,697 annual policy to roughly $3,862/year.
-A DUI increases rates by approximately 96% on average — nearly doubling your premium.
-These surcharges can persist on your record for 3 to 10 years depending on the violation and your state's rules, making safe driving one of the most financially valuable habits you can maintain.
+A single at-fault accident raises the average premium by roughly 43%, pushing a ~$2,697 annual policy to approximately $3,862/year.
+A DUI increases rates by approximately 96% on average nationally — the impact varies dramatically by insurer and state, with surcharges that can persist on your record for 3 to 5 years (sometimes longer).
+These surcharges make safe driving one of the most financially valuable habits you can maintain.
+Understanding what affects your car insurance rates beyond your driving record can help identify additional paths to savings.

 Compare Car Insurance Rates in Ohio